killop/anything_about_game/README.md

 * https://github.com/hdmmY/BillionsUnit
 * [NanoECS](https://github.com/SinyavtsevIlya/NanoECS)  c#-Unity ECS framework
 * [LeoECS](https://github.com/Leopotam/ecs) LeoECS is a fast Entity Component System (ECS) Framework powered by C# with optional integration to Unity
+* [unity-entity-component-system](https://github.com/elraccoone/unity-entity-component-system) A better approach to game design that allows you to concentrate on the actual problems you are solving: the data and behavior that make up your game.
+By moving from object-oriented to data-oriented design it will be easier for you to reuse the code and easier for others to understand and work on it.
 #### Python
 * esper - A lightweight Entity System for Python [[github](https://github.com/benmoran56/esper) ![benmoran56/esper](https://img.shields.io/github/stars/benmoran56/esper.svg?style=flat&label=Star&maxAge=86400)]